 If you live above 1,000 feet elevation, you need to figure your altitude adjustments for both water bath and pressure canning.
 As your altitude goes above 1,000 feet above sea level, the atmospheric pressure is reduced.
 This causes water to boil at temperatures lower than 212 degrees Fahrenheit.
 This page includes altitude adjustment information for water bath canning and pressure canning both.

 Why Does High Altitude Water Bath Canning Take Longer?

-For safety in water bath canning you must bring the contents of your jar to at least 212 degrees Fahrenheit.
-To compensate for the temperature difference you must increase processing time.
+For safety in water bath canning, you must bring the contents of your jar to at least 212 degrees Fahrenheit.
+To compensate for the temperature difference, you must increase processing time.

-Another good option is to call your county extension agency and they may have some information for you.
-Cooperative Extension System Offices has a general listing of extension services by state here in the US.
+Another good option is to call your county extension agency.
+They may have some information for you.
+This link to the Cooperative Extension System has a general listing of extension services by state here in America.
 If there is no office listed for your town, just find the next closest one.

 Be aware of altitude changes if you live in mountainous areas.

 Please Note: These are general recommendations for the adjustments to be made.
 However, there are recipes that may have different recommendations.
 If there is separate testing, then these may not apply.
 If you are using a reliable tested resource, always go by the recipe in that resource.